our MEETING HOUSE

 Providence Friends Meeting makes our space available to members and other groups.

 The Social Room is located adjacent to the meetinghouse, and provides space for various activities, including receptions, meals, talks, and gatherings by outside groups.
 It has a raised stage which is appropriate for speakers and performances.
-It can seat up to 60 persons theatre style.
+It can seat up to 60 persons theatre style and is air conditioned.
 Chairs and tables can be arranged in various styles, depending on the activity.
-Two break-out rooms plus an office are located just off the Social Room, and are used for religious education and small group meetings.
-The room is wheelchair accessible.
+Four air conditioned break-out rooms are located just off the Social Room along with an all gender bathroom.
+The room is wheelchair accessible but the restroom is not wheelchair accessible.

 The Meeting’s kitchen is located adjacent to the Social Room and provides ample space for food preparation for meals, receptions, talks, and other gatherings.
 It has two stoves/ovens, a microwave, a double sink, and a large refrigerator, plus counter space for food prep.
 In keeping with our testimony of stewardship, receptacles for recycling and waste are expected to be used as appropriate.